 Figure 38 Add EvChargePoint_Exported to resource

-Exclude diskio.c from the compilation

-We do not build this file on either STM32 or FT9XX platform
+Also exclude the file diskio.c from the compilation using the same method.
+We do not build this file on either STM32 or FT9XX platform.
+The Project Explorer section should have the diskio.c file highlighted as in Figure 39.